rodarima/bench6/README.md

 - Tagaspi
 - BLAS
 - LAPACK

+When a dependency is not found, those mini-apps variant that require it will not be built.

 A Nix package is available that includes all the variants.
 Use `nix develop` to build the benchmarks and enter a shell where you can run them.